confluentinc/examples/clients/cloud/python/README.md

 $ pip install certifi
 ```

-Add the following property to the config dict objects in `producer.py` and `consumer.py`:
+Add the `ssl.ca.location` property to the config dict object in `producer.py` and `consumer.py`, and its value should correspond to the location of the appropriate CA certificates file on your host:

 ```
 ssl.ca.location: '/Library/Python/3.7/site-packages/certifi/cacert.pem'